jshlng/TDI-Capstone/README.md

 Additionally, three different regression methods were used: linear regression, ridge regression, and lasso regression.
 The mean standard error was used to determine the best model.
 The mean standard error is the average difference between the predicted price and the true price of each listing.
 This type of error is perfect for price prediction because it weighs a $20 error in price exactly twice as much as a $10 error, and reduces the effect of outliers on the model.

-### Mean Standard Error for Linear Regression Models:
+### Mean Standard Errors for Each Regression Model:

   Regression Model | Boston (-Amn) | Boston (+Amn) | NYC (-Amn) | NYC (+Amn) | SF (-Amn) | SF (+Amn) |
  ---------- | ---------- |---------- |---------- |---------- |---------- |---------- |